 Romanesque sculpture flourished in Britain and Ireland from the Norman conquest of 1066 to the end of the 12th century AD.
-Often known in this country as Anglo-Norman, it adorns monumental buildings – churches, castles, houses – and such smaller pieces as screens and fonts.
+Often known in this country as 'Norman' (or more correctly, 'Anglo-Norman'), it adorns monumental buildings – churches, castles, houses – and such smaller pieces as screens and fonts.

 With these buildings came sculptural adornment: lively, abstract carvings of foliage, beasts and geometric designs on doors, windows, capitals, columns and arches.
 In the past, Romanesque sculpture has been regarded as primitive, even crude, belonging to an era when people had forgotten the skills of carving naturalistic figures; but thanks to 20th-century developments in abstract and conceptual art, it is easier now for us to understand what Romanesque sculptors were doing, and to appreciate the sophistication that they brought to their task.